AWCXV/MUFusion/README.md

 ```
 You may need to modify related variables in "test_image.py" and the model name in "args_fusion.py"

+For calculating the image quality assessments, pleaser refer to this [repository](https://github.com/Linfeng-Tang/SeAFusion/tree/main/Evaluation).

 ### To train
 Put the training patches in the "IV_patches" directory and run the following code.
 ```